 Each year the ACADIA membership elects a President.
 Each year the ACADIA membership elects a President.
 The President’s term goes through three phases: s/he serves as Vice-President from September 1 until December 31 of their election year, as President from January 1 until December 31 of the year succeeding their election year, and as Vice-President again from January 1 until September 1 of the next following year.

 Each year the ACADIA membership elects half of the ten-member Steering Committee, and up to three alternates.

-The International Journal of Architectural Computing (IJAC) editorial board includes panels from four organizations (ACADIA, SIGGRADI, CAADRIA, & ECAADE).
-Half of ACADIA's Ed Board members are elected each year and serve two-year terms beginning the January following their election.
+The International Journal of Architectural Computing (IJAC) Editorial Board includes panels from four organizations (ACADIA, SIGGRADI, CAADRIA, & ECAADE).
+Half of ACADIA's IJAC Editorial Board members are elected each year and serve two-year terms beginning the January following their election.

 Only current regular and student members may vote, which is defined in the bylaws as members who have paid their dues for the year.
 This limitation has generally been interpreted to mean that the member must be "in good standing" by the end of the balloting time (and prior to voting).
 You can check your current status by logging into the ACADIA website.